JamesMackman/titan-golf/README.md

 ## About Titan Golf Club

-Titan Golf club is a site that targets an audiance of all ages and ability levels and introudces them to a modern, yet traditional, golf club.
+Titan Golf club is a site that targets an audiance of all ages and ability levels and introduces them to a modern, yet traditional, golf club.
 The aims of the site are to inform people on the golf club location, update them on the facilities that can be used every-day and create an easy way to become a member.

 ![Responsive Mockup](media/titan_golf_mockup.png)